 The Comparative Media Studies master’s program currently admits approximately 10 students per year, forming a cohort of 20 students working towards a Master of Science degree.

 The application deadline is January 1.
 Notification of acceptance comes by April 1.

 Information session (encouraged but optional)

 Information sessions are a great way to get to know the program, its people, and its research.
 We do require registration of those attending in person.
-The next information session will be held on November 16, 2017.
+The next information session will be held in November of 2018.